alexhagiopol/cracking-the-coding-interview/README.md

 ### Contributing
 I need help on this project!
 PRs are very welcome.
 Here are some ways you can help:

-1. Solving unsolved problems (see the completion indexes below).
+1. Solving unsolved problems (see the completion progress below).
 2. Improving existing solutions with better performance or clarity.
 3. Adding more unit tests or refactoring to increase the test coverage %.
+4. Integrating Coveralls.io functionality with the C++ solutions.
+5. Combining test coverage reports for Python `coverage` and C++ `gcov`.

 ### Completion Progress
 #### Python Solutions: